Mambaram, Kannur: Education

 Mambaram Higher Secondary School (MHSS) and Mambaram English Medium School (MEMS) promoted by Mr. Mambaram P. Madhavan are located 10 km from Thalassery and 20 km from Kannur.

 Mambaram Higher Secondary School was founded in 1983.
 Principal Mr. C. V Thilakaraj of MHSS won the President of India's medal for honorary services in 2005.
 The school celebrated its Silver Jubilee year in 2008.
 Winner of many district, state and national awards for arts, cultural & science competitions this school has transformed itself from its modest beginnings to a well renowned name in school education in Kerala state now.
 It was state"s best school in kerala sastrolsavam for many years.

 On 9 January 2008 Kerala State Governor, R.L.
 Bhatia inaugurated the Silver Jubilee celebrations.
 Kannur MP Mr. A. P. Abdullakutty, MLA Mr. K. C. Venugopal, District Collector Ms. Ishita Roy etc. presided over the function.

 Mambaram English Medium School (CBSE) was founded in 1991 and is located on the Kuthuparamba Road.
 This is the first CBSE affiliated school in the area and also the largest Mr. R.K.
 Krishnan Nambiar famous educationalist, was the first principal.

 Indiragandhi College of Science and Technology (IIST) and Indira Gandhi Public School are promoted by Mr. Mambaram Divakaran.

-Indira Gandhi Public School Situated in Thalassery road, this is another good school situated in Mambaram Town.
-There is also a very well maintained students park in shore of the Mambaram River & beneath to the Indira Gandhi Public School.
+Indira Gandhi Public School Situated in Thalassery road, this is another school situated in Mambaram Town.
+There is also a well maintained students park in shore of the Mambaram River & beneath to the Indira Gandhi Public School.